BikramPrasad/FileShare/README.md

-# 🚀 SwiftDrop - File Sharing Made Simple
+# 🚀 SwiftDrop - Transfer with ease

 **SwiftDrop** is a modern, secure, and user-friendly file-sharing application that allows users to upload and share files effortlessly.
 It features a stylish frontend, smooth animations, S3 file storage, email notifications, and quote-rotating inspiration—designed for simplicity, speed, and scalability.